anngdev/TransitKit/README.md

 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

 **Transit** is the library provide you an easiest way to customize the animation when you change from one ViewController to another.
-You can think of this library as transit system, passengers travel from one station to other station with trains in various lines.
+You can think of this library as transit system, travel from one station to other station with trains in various lines.

+Besides custom transition, Transit also helps you move subviews to the next ViewController with your custom animation.

 Transit consists of four parts
 - **Station** is each view controller you animating to or from